 Join us for an open house to celebrate the launch of local author Cynthia Elder’s Tales of the Sea Series on Thursday, May 29, 6 PM.
 Books will be available for purchase and signing at the event.
 The event is free and open to the public.
-Please register at info@inkfishbooks.com
+Please register at info@inkfishbooks.com We can’t wait to see you!

 A look behind the scenes of her new historical novel, Tales of the Sea.
 Based on hundreds of pages of original ship's logs, letters and journals, the book reveals the true story of a seafaring family from West Barnstable, Massachusetts, during the final chapter of the Great Age of Sail and the tumultuous years of the Civil War.